Location: 95-km From Srinagar,

 This meadow, about 5-km from Pahalgam and 150m higher, provides

 excellent views over the town and the Lidder valley.
-Pine forests and
+Pine

-for this trek from near the centre of town.
+can hire ponies for this trek from near the centre of town.

 If one continues 11-km beyond Baisaran one reaches the Tulian

 Lake at 3,353m, 1,200m higher up.
-It is covered in ice for much of the year
+It is covered in ice for much

+above its shores.
 It also can be reached by pony trek.

-The little village of Aru is actually the first stage from Pahalgam on
+The little village of Aru is actually the first stage from

-day walk from Pahalgam, following the
+makes an interesting day walk from Pahalgam, following the

 Lidder river for Pahalgam, following the Lidder river for 11-km

 upstream.
 The main track, which also can be taken by car, is on

 difficult path, on the right bank.
 At Aru one will often find

-the Gujars, living in their log huts with their
+the Gujars, living in their log huts with their flocks of sheep

-route to the higher pastures for the summer.
+the higher pastures for the summer.

-Hajan, on the way to Chandanwari is an idyllic spot for a picnic.
+Hajan, on the way to Chandanwari is an idyllic spot for a

-several movie scenes.
+location of several movie scenes.